microfoam/maximal/README.md

 # maximal
-maximal is a program for maximal homology alignment (MHA), originally created and written by Albert Erives.
+maximal is a program to begin to explore the wide open world of maximal homology alignment (MHA), originally created and written by Albert Erives.
 Additional help options can be seen by running ./maximal without any options specified.

 Version v2.81 is the most recent stable version.